ItachGal/galitach.github.io/READMEML.md

-# Privacy Policy for MilimLi
+# Privacy Policy for MilimLi & AnglitLi

 **Effective Date:** November 2025

-Thank you for using MilimLi ("App"), developed by **Gal Itach** ("we," "us," or "our").
+Thank you for using MilimLi/AnglitLi ("App"), developed by **Gal Itach** ("we," "us," or "our").
 We are committed to protecting your privacy and providing a transparent, engaging, and educational experience.
 This policy explains how information is handled when you use our App.

 ---